opencurve/curve/README.md

 [curve_ops_tool introduction](docs/en/curve_ops_tool_en.md)

 ## Quick Start of CurveFS
 In order to improve the operation and maintenance convenience of Curve, we designed and developed the [CurveAdm](https://github.com/opencurve/curveadm) project, which is mainly used for deploying and managing Curve clusters.
-Currently, it supports the deployment of CurveBS & CurveFS (scaleout, upgrade and other functions are under development), please refer to the [CurveAdm User Manual](https://github.com/opencurve/curveadm/wiki) for related documentation, and install the CurveAdm tool according to the manual before deploying the Curve cluster.
+Currently, it supports the deployment of CurveBS & CurveFS, please refer to the [CurveAdm User Manual](https://github.com/opencurve/curveadm/wiki) for related documentation, and install the CurveAdm tool according to the manual before deploying the Curve cluster.

 Detail for deploying CurveFS cluster: [CurveFS ​​deployment](https://github.com/opencurve/curveadm/wiki/curvefs-cluster-deployment)